hapax/hapax.github.io/outreach.md

 [random walks and collisions](assets/random-slides.pdf), and [Brownian motion](assets/brownian-slides.pdf).
 - *UBC Physics Circle* (2018--20).
 I coordinated the [UBC Physics Circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/), an outreach program for high school students in the Vancouver area.
+Here are a few of the crazy things we got up to.
   - [*Dimensional analysis and black holes*](assets/dimensional-analysis.pdf)
   (2019).
 An introduction to dimensional analysis, with applications to black holes.